aragon/taiko-contracts/TEST_TREE.md

 │   ├── It should append the new addresses to the list │   └── It should emit the SignersAddedEvent
 ├── When calling removeSigners
-│   ├── When removeSigners without the permission
+│   ├── When removing without the permission
 │   │   └── It should revert
+│   ├── When removing an unlisted address
+│   │   └── It should continue gracefully
 │   ├── Given removing too many addresses // The new list will be smaller than minSignerListLength │   │   └── It should revert
 │   ├── It should more the given addresses